I’m all set up in my new studio and there’s been a burst of play activity on the new painting wall!

 “Wetland Walk 3” sold at the Rotary Hobart Art Show which is great!
 I hope the new owner is enjoying it.

-I hope the world is treating you well.
+I hope the world is treating you well in whatever your endeavour of choice is.